-Last Updated on November 23, 2018 by ThoughtsStained
+Last Updated on December 28, 2022 by ThoughtsStained

-The insurrection that threatens Landfall must be purged with wile and force, a task which falls on the shoulders of a spy named Michel Bravis, convicted war hero Ben Styke, and Lady Vlora Flint, a mercenary general with a past as turbulent as Landfall’s present.
+The insurrection that threatens Landfall must be purged with guile and force, a task which falls on the shoulders of a spy named Michel Bravis, convicted war hero Mad Ben Styke, and Lady Vlora Flint, a mercenary general with a past as turbulent as Landfall’s present.

 As loyalties are tested, revealed, and destroyed, a grim specter as old as time has been unearthed in this wild land, and the people of Landfall will soon discover that rebellion is the least of their worries.

 - I was most enamored with this book in not only how clever the plot was, i.e., it read, in some ways, like a thriller, because of how many twists and turns there are and how intricately all of the plotlines are woven together; but also because I found myself most definitely growing attached to our new characters.
 To Styke and his good heart and mad mentality, to Michel (particularly the way he was written; that was brilliant) and his desire to do the best he could, no matter what circumstances he was up again.

+- Vlora.
 While she was just an “eh” character for me in the first trilogy, kinda apathetic because I was invested in other characters way more, having her in the spotlight here and seeing how much she’s grown and the woman she’s become has truly turned me completely onto her side.
 I can’t help but admire her strength and her general ability to be a complete and total badass.

+- Of course, that ending, too, though.
 I can’t talk about it too much (because, you know, spoilers), but I will say that I’m ridiculously curious about the latest addition to the worldbuilding, how exactly it works and what on earth Vlora and company are going to do about it.
 Though the battle and the war felt really small scale and rather quick, in comparison to lasting the entire first trilogy.